go-arrower/arrower.org/docs/basics/02-testing/index.md

 This pattern spins up a postgres database inside a docker container and removes the container after the test has finished automatically.
-The `tests.PrepareTestDatabase` helper will ensure you can safely run all tests in parallel by:
+The `NewTestDatabase` method will ensure you can safely run all tests in parallel by:
 * Creating a new randomly named database for each test case
 * Performing schema migration
 * Seeding the database with test data